Index Reduction for Differential-Algebraic Equations with Mixed Matrices

-This paper is organized as follows.
-Section~\ref{sec:index_reduction_for_linear_DAEs} reviews the previous index computation and reduction algorithms for linear DAEs with constant coefficients, including the MS-algorithm and combinatorial relaxation algorithms.
-Section~\ref{sec:mixed_matrices} explains mixed matrices and their rank identities.
-Section~\ref{sec:algorithm} describes the proposed algorithm.
-Section~\ref{sec:exploiting_dimensional_consistency} improves our algorithm under the assumption of the dimensional consistency.
-Section~\ref{sec:example} illustrates two examples.
-Section~\ref{sec:nonlinear_dae} discusses an application to nonlinear DAEs.
-Finally, Section~\ref{sec:conclusion} concludes this paper.
+The rest of this paper is organized as follows. \Cref{sec:index_reduction_for_linear_DAEs} reviews the previous index computation and reduction algorithms for linear DAEs with constant coefficients, including the MS-algorithm and combinatorial relaxation algorithms. \Cref{sec:mixed_matrices} explains mixed matrices and their rank identities. \Cref{sec:algorithm} describes the proposed algorithm. \Cref{sec:exploiting_dimensional_consistency} improves our algorithm under the assumption of the dimensional consistency. \Cref{sec:example} illustrates the theory by two examples. \Cref{sec:experiments} shows the result of numerical experiments. \Cref{sec:nonlinear_dae} discusses an application to nonlinear DAEs.
+Finally, \cref{sec:conclusion} concludes this paper.